 Now being risen from the dead, Jesus Christ is glorified and is the King and Head of the Church.
-All throughout the New Testament, Jesus is compared to a Bridegroom, and the Church is referred to His Bride.
+Throughout the New Testament, Jesus is compared to a Bridegroom, and the Church is referred to as His Bride.

 After That Comes the Man, and the Woman Submits to Him

 Next in the “pecking order” comes the mortal, terrestrial persons, of which men are preeminent when it comes to family.
 This may be offensive to those who are raised outside of the church.
 I still have to confidently stand by this since it is God’s Word.

 When it comes to the Biblical order of the family, the two verses in Scripture that summarize this are (as mentioned above) 1 Corinthians 11:3: “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.”
 And Ephesians 5:23: “For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.”

 Since we’ve looked at the entirety of the 1 Corinthians passage already, let’s once again pull together that crucial context of the fifth chapter of Ephesians and break it down.
 Here it is in the NIV translation of the Apostle Paul’s Spirit-inspired instructions:

 Submit to one another out of reverence for Christ.